 The major duties and responsibilities of the Nomination Committee of the Company are: to review the size, structure and composition of the Board at least on an annual basis according to the conditions of operating activities, the scale of assets and shareholding structure of the Company, make recommendations to the Board on any proposed changes, review the independence of the independent non-executive Directors, study the selection criteria and procedures of Directors and senior management and make recommendations to the Board.
-It is also responsible for seeking qualified candidates for Directors and senior management in an extensive way, conducting investigation on the candidates for Directors and senior management.
+It is also responsible for seeking qualified candidates for Directors and senior management in an extensive way, conducting investigation on the candidates for Directors and senior management and making recommendations on the appointment, reappointment and succession of Directors and senior management.
 It also needs to conduct investigation on other senior management candidates proposed to be appointed by the Board and make recommendation and is in charge of other matters required by the laws, regulations, the Articles of Association, securities regulatory authorities at the places where the Company's shares are listed and other matters authorised by the Board.